sourcemeta/blaze/README.markdown

 -------

 - Support running the validator on [simdjson](https://github.com/simdjson/simdjson)
-- Provide bindings to higher-level programming languages (Node.js, Go, etc)
+- Provide bindings to more higher-level programming languages

 Contributors
 ------------